 Nifty Feet Dance School in Wimbledon, London was where Tom began dancing.
 His potential was spotted by choreographer Lynne Page when Tom performed with his dance school as a part of the 2006 Richmond Dance Festival.
 At the time, Lynne was the choreographer of Billy Elliot the Musical.
 After two long years of training and auditions, Tom made his West End debut on June 28, 2009 as Michael, Billy’s best friend.
 His first performance in the title role of Billy took place September 8, 2008 and he received many reviews praising his versatility in both acting and dancing.
 His run as Billy in the musical came to a close May 29, 2010.

 Two months later, Tom successfully auditioned and won a starring role in the Juan Antonio Bayona film The Impossible, alongside Naomi Watts and Ewan McGregor.
 Based on a true story about the 2004 Indian Ocean earthquake, the film premiered at the Toronto International Film Festival on September 9, 2012.

 He also played alongside Charlie Hunnam and Robert Pattinson in the action adventure film The Lost City of Z (2017), but his biggest role to date was when he was cast as Peter Parker in the big budget flick Captain America: Civil War (2016).
 He has since made appearances in other Marvel pictures, including Spider-Man: Homecoming (2017), Avengers: Infinity War (2018) and Spider-Man: Far From Home (2019).
-He has already line up films for 2020, including Onward and The Voyage of Doctor Dolittle .
+In 2020, he starred in Onward and The Voyage of Doctor Dolittle.